Pennsylvania (PennDot) Practice Tests

 Who Must Take the Pennsylvania Knowledge Exam?

-With an out-of-country license you are usually required to pass the knowledge test.
-The test may be waived for citizens of France, Germany, and Canada who hold a valid license from their home countries.
+With an out-of-country license you must pass the knowledge test unless you are a citizen of France, Germany, or Canada and hold a valid license from your home country.

 More about the Pennsylvania Written Test